Yoga for health and wellbeing

 Some of the reasons to practice yoga regularly

-See improvements in your flexibility and agility in a few weeks with regular yoga practice.
+See improvements in your flexibility and mobility in a few weeks with regular yoga practice.
 This is often accompanied by reduced daily aches and pains.

 Improved Muscle Strength and Tone

-Regular yoga practice helps to maintain muscle tone and strength, particularly those involved in standing and stretching.
+Regular yoga practice helps to maintain muscle tone and strength, often improving your balance and posture.

 Improved Respiration, Energy and Vitality

-Yogic breathing practice improves respiratory function and lowers
+Slow focused breathing improves respiratory function and can

 Help Manage a Health Condition